Find the Best Illinois Energy Providers

 Researching all available retail energy providers is a daunting task, since there are dozens of electric and natural gas providers to choose from.

-Here at ElectricityRates.com, we’ve developed a FREE Compare & Switch tool that eliminates most of this time-consuming process to find a retail electricity provider.
-Type in your Zip Code into the orange box at the top of this page and select your utility.
+Here at ElectricityRates.com, we’ve developed a FREE Rate Comparison Tool that eliminates most of this time-consuming process to find a retail electricity provider.
+Type in your zip code and select your utility.
 You’ll then be presented with the best available options in your area.
 Follow the checklist above to choose the plan that best fits your energy needs.

 The switching process is fast and easy once you’ve selected your new provider.
 Simply call your new provider and ask to switch.
 Be sure to have a recent utility bill with your account information on hand.
 The customer service representative will complete the process for you, so there’s no need to contact your utility (or your previous retail energy provider).
 You’ll see the new provider on your utility bill within one to two billing cycles.